NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 Because of the reasons explained above, very frequently the name of kernels to archive has to be updated.
 The update can be done manually simply by updating the file name or NPB can be configured to do so for you.
-For more information on how to implement kernel file name mapping with see :ref:`source/42_npb_configuration_file:Mapping kernels` from the NPB Configuration File description.
+For more information on how to implement kernel file name mapping see :ref:`source/42_npb_configuration_file:Mapping kernels` from the NPB Configuration File description.